What is an accelerated degree course?

 They might also simply be keen to get back into the working world quickly, so that they can apply what they have learnt and use their new skills to progress their career.

-However, even two-year degrees can be financially problematic for mature students who are taking time out of work, especially if they don’t have the time available to work alongside their accelerated degree.
+Even two-year degrees can be financially problematic for mature students who are taking time out of work, especially if they don’t have the time available to work alongside their accelerated degree.
 They might also feel that a total career break would be adverse for their career.

 What are the main benefits of accelerated degree courses?